-- Enter a Configuration Name. - Select the Precaching Computer Override option (recommended for most devices/configurations).
+- Enter a Configuration Name. - If using ProctorCache, select the Precaching Computer Override option (recommended for most devices/configurations).
 If selected, this will allow students to continue testing, even if they lose connection to the ProctorCache computer.
 This may slow the loading time of the tests as the testing devices will no longer be getting content from a local device, but there will be no testing disruption. - Select the school/organization that will use this configuration from the Organizations dropdown menu.

 b.
-Complete the "Default Precaching Computer" fields.
+If using ProctorCache, complete the "Default Precaching Computer" fields.